Kashi corridor: Section of locals unhappy over 'lost homes', demolition of iconic buildings | Entertainment

 The foundation stone of the ambitious project was laid on March 8, 2019, by the prime minister.
 Varanasi is Modi's home constituency since 2014.

-Singh alleged that structures of his family temple along with those of many other old temples, houses, and Dharamshala, some over 250-300 years old, ''were torn down to create space in the previously constricted area, filled with gullies''.
+Singh alleged that structures of his family temple along with those of many other old temples, houses and dharamshalas, some over 250-300 years old, ''were torn down to create space in the previously constricted area, filled with gullies''.

-''My uncle was so distressed that he would put up appeals on his Facebook feed almost every day in a tragic commentary of sorts.
-Was my family temple not part of the heritage of Kashi,'' he asked.
+''My uncle was so distressed that he would put up appeals on his Facebook feed almost everyday in a tragic commentary of sorts.
+Was my family temple not part of heritage of Kashi,'' he asked.

 Omkar Dikshit (37), another resident of the holy city, who runs a perfume shop started by his grandfather, said he too lost his wood-built shop to the redevelopment project.

-''My 'dadaji' (grandfather) had started the shop first in Kannauj and then shifted it to a building in Saraswat Pharak area, which got consumed in the Kashi corridor project.
+''My 'dadaji' (grandfather) had started the shop first in Kannauj and then shifted it to a building in Saraswati Phatak area, which got consumed in the Kashi corridor project.
 Prior to the announcement of the project, we had already shifted our shop once in the same area, and then we got displaced.
 We are now running it in another lane,'' he said.

 Lalji Yadav (72), a city resident, who lives in a lane near the project site, also alleged that several heritage buildings were bulldozed in the name of development.
 Many of these structures had ornate carvings and should have been preserved. ''Vikas' ke liye Virasat ki aahuti di gayi hai'' (Heritage has been sacrificed at the altar of development), he said.